pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Progress Bar

-- Gives the user an indication of where they are in the quiz and how many questions are left
+- Gives the user an indication of where they are in the quiz and how many questions are left.
-- Contains both a visual reference in the colour bar and a number reference in the question number
+- Contains both a visual reference in the length of the colour bar and a number reference in the question number.
-- Updates when a user selects an answer and the question is repopulated
+- Updates when a user selects an answer and the question is repopulated.

 <details><summary>Screenshots</summary>